 - ISPs not delivering your emails because of reputation loss due to higher bounce rates

-- Whom you are sending the emails
+- Whom you are sending the email workflow

-- How frequently you are sending the emails
+- How frequently your emails are delivered

 - The bounce rate of your emails